JensKanstrupLarsen/safeP4R/README.md

 The generated Scala package contains:

-* Match types capturing the dependencies between P4Runtime entities (tables, actions, ...)
+* A set of match types capturing the dependencies between P4Runtime entities (tables, actions, ...)
-* a `connect` function, which establishes a connection to a P4Runtime server and returs a `Chan`nel
+* A `connect` function, which establishes a connection to a P4Runtime server and returs a `Chan`nel
-* a `Chan` class, usable to perform the P4Runtime operations (insert, delete, ...) supported by our SafeP4R API.
+* A `Chan` class, usable to perform the P4Runtime operations (insert, delete, ...) supported by our SafeP4R API.

 ### Generated match types